Luke 9

 [28] Now it came to pass, about eight days after these sayings, and having taken Peter and John and James, He went up into the mountain to pray.

-Comments Luke 9:28 For verses 28 to 36, see Comments Matthew 17:1-8 and Comments Mark 9:2-8.
-The Comparison Analysis in Comments Mark 9:2-8 presents a detailed text analysis of all these three passages of Scripture.
+Comments Luke 9:28 For verses 28 to 36, refer to Comments Matthew 17:1-8 and Comments Mark 9:2-8.
+The comparative analysis in Comments Mark 9:2-8 provides a detailed examination of these three passages of Scripture.

 [29] And it came to pass in His praying, the appearance of His face became altered, and His garment became white and dazzling.